Below you’ll find answers to some of the questions we get a lot.

 Vortimo is made up of three parts:

 - Client database application / server.
-This is where the heavily lifting happens.
+This is where the heavy lifting happens.
 Java application with embedded graph DB.

 - Front end UI (web) – we’re using React.